-We thank participants at the Conference on Evolutionary Models of Financial Markets, MIT Laboratory for Financial Engineering (virtual), June 2020, and especially the discussant, Simon Levin, for insightful comments.
+We thank participants at the Conference on Evolutionary Models of Financial Markets, MIT Laboratory for Financial Engineering (virtual, June 2020), Siew Hong Teoh, Sheridan Titman, Jeffrey Zwiebel, and especially the discussant, Simon Levin and an anonymous referee for insightful comments.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.

 Erol Akçay & David Hirshleifer, 2021.
 "Social finance as cultural evolution, transmission bias, and market dynamics," Proceedings of the National Academy of Sciences, Proceedings of the National Academy of Sciences, vol. 118(26), pages 2015568118-, June. citation courtesy of